 10 Signs You May Be in an Emotionally Abusive Relationship

-If someone calls you derogatory names, even if they say they are joking, they mean to hurt you and keep you in line.
-Abusers sometimes cover themselves by blaming you, saying that you need to lighten up or that you are too sensitive.
+2. Is verbally abusive: If someone is calling you derogatory names and then says that they are just joking, this is no joke.
+They mean to hurt you and keep you in line.
+One way to get away with it is for the abuser to blame you, saying that you need to lighten up or that you are too sensitive.
 You are not too sensitive; you are feeling in your gut that this is not the way you should be treated.
+But abusers have a way of making you think that this is normal behavior and that it is you who has the problem.
+I was called every swear word in the book and sadly came to expect it.

-An abuser is a grand manipulator and will sulk, threaten to leave, and emotionally punish you for not following their idea of how things should be.
-An abuser will try to make you feel guilty any time you exert your will and assert what is right for you.
-At times the abuser may appear to be apologetic and loving; the abuse begins again when the abuser feels he or she has your forgiveness.
+9. Controls you through emotions: An abuser is a grand manipulator.
+They will sulk, threaten to leave, and emotionally punish you for not going along with their idea of how things should be.
+An abuser will try to make you feel guilty any time you exert your will and assertiveness of what is right for you.
+At times they will appear to be sorry and loving when you declare that you have had enough.
+You might see pleading and even tears as well as proclamations that they will change.
+This "remorse" doesn't last long though and when they feel secure that they have you back, the abuse begins again.